kulics/koral/book-en/collection-type.md

 ```
 This will create a `str->i32` type dictionary containing` a, b, c` entries.

-If you need a clear dictionary of empty dictionaries, you can also create it using the type-creation syntax.
+If you need an explicit type of dictionary, you can also create it using type tags or type creation syntax.

 The dictionary type is represented by `[type]type` and `[type]` represents a one-dimensional dictionary, so the nested dictionary can be represented as `[type][type][type]type`.